wazo-platform/wazo-doc/source/administration/hardware/hardware.rst

 .. warning:: Since xivo-1.2.8

-If you have problem with the dahdi-2.6.1, you can install temporarily use dahdi-2.6.1.
+If you have problem with the 2.6.1 dahdi version, you can rollback to version 2.6.0.

 You have to use the script ``force-dahdi-2.6.0`` available on xivo-tools repository to install dahdi-2.6.0